-Welcome everyone to session 1.
+Welcome everyone to Session 1.
 Use this page to begin the group session.

 Begin by taking a few minutes to get to know one another.
-Ask members of the group to introduce themselves by sharing their names and how they got connected to this group study.
+Ask members of the group to introduce themselves by sharing their names, grade, where they go to school, and how they got connected to this Bible study.